joshjkao/minesweeperGUI/README.md

 - Reveal a square with MOUSE1
 - Reveal all neighbors with SPACE (on a square that is revealed and has the correct number of flags surrounding it)
 - Restart the game with R

+To compile the code, first you'll need the SDL2 library functions, which are available here: https://github.com/libsdl-org/

+Note: The Makefile is configured based on the setup for arm64, so Windows users will likely need to edit the Makefile to point to the proper include and library paths.

+Once everything is setup, run make to compile the program and ./build/debug/play to run it.

+Note 2: Jumpscare Warning! (intentional gameplay mechanic included to add suspense to the minesweeper experience)